Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms

-To evaluate the practical usefulness of these metrics for ansatz selection, we train each circuit on all problem instances using the VQE protocol, under both ideal (noiseless) and noisy simulation settings, and analyze the correlation between solution quality and expressibility.
+To evaluate the practical usefulness of these metrics for ansatz selection, we train each circuit on all problem instances using the VQE algorithm, under both ideal (noiseless) and noisy simulation settings, and analyse the correlation between solution quality and expressibility.

 Our results suggest that Hamiltonian expressibility can provide valuable guidance for ansatz selection in small-scale problems.
-Specifically, under ideal or low-noise conditions, for problems defined by non-diagonal Hamiltonians with superposition-state solutions, selecting circuits with high Hamiltonian expressibility leads to higher-quality solutions.
+Specifically, under ideal or low-noise conditions, for problems defined by non-diagonal Hamiltonians with superposition state solutions, selecting circuits with high Hamiltonian expressibility leads to higher-quality solutions.
 Conversely, for problems whose solutions are basis states, such as those associated with diagonal Hamiltonians, including instances derived from Quadratic Unconstrained Binary Optimization (QUBO) problems, ansätze with low expressibility tend to yield superior results.

 However, as the number of qubits increases, the correlation between expressibility and solution quality tends to weaken.
 This observation is consistent with theoretical findings that associate high expressibility with the emergence of barren plateaus, a phenomenon in which the gradient magnitude vanishes as the system size increases, leading to trainability issues in variational algorithms, regardless of whether gradient-based or gradient-free optimization methods are used.